schwallergroup/bh-hte-ood/README.md

 ### 1. Unified BH HTE dataset

 **File:** `data/BH_HTE_Curated_Dataset_v2025-11.csv`
-**Pickle Version::** `Has additional columns, due to size it will be uploaded in a different distribution platform.`
+**Pickle Version::** `Has additional columns, due to size it is hosted at https://zenodo.org/records/17634928`

 The .csv used as `pandas.DataFrame` contains: